dontlookthere/Discord-IP-Logger/README.md

 Step 4.
 Copy your "right" webhook and paste into code.

 Step 5.
 Change username to what you want to show.
-In my example username is set to IP LOGGER.
+In my example username is set to **IP LOGGER**.

 Step 6.
-Run code and check discord for message
+Run code and check discord for message.

 I AM NOT RESPONSIBLE FOR WHAT YOU DO WITH THIS CODE*******************